 Foxconn is the latest international entity that seeks to expand its electric vehicle (EV) footprint through deeper business ties with India.
-The intention was made public in a recent statement by the company, following the India visit of one of its top executives.
+The company revealed its intention in a recent statement following the India visit of one of its top executives.
 Foxconn now aims is to align more of its business interest with India, in fields like electric vehicles, semiconductors, and others.
 For this, it is planning to invest as well as partner with more Indian firms in the time to come.

-World’s largest electronics manufacturer, Foxconn is currently known for producing some of the most demanded gadgets on the planet, like the Apple iPhone.
+World’s largest electronics manufacturer, Foxconn currently produces some of the most demanded gadgets on the planet, like the Apple iPhone.
 The company has already been shifting some of its production from China to India following the supply chain disruption caused by the Covid-19 outbreak.
 It has now come out with a statement that sheds more light on the future plans of Foxconn for its business in India.

 As per the statement, Foxconn chairman Liu Young-way visited India for a total of 6 days, from Monday (February 27) to Saturday (March 4).
 The public statement by Liu further states that his trip to India “supported Foxconn’s efforts to deepen partnerships, meet old friends and make new ones, and seek cooperation in new areas such as semiconductor development and electric vehicles.”